 In non-musical circles they call this “physical computing”, or “natural user interfaces”, or “tangible computing”, depending upon whom they are pitching to for funding this month.

-- Less a software package than a protocol, OSCQuery attempts to automatically construct GUIs for remote control of AV apps.
-Flagship useful app is the automatic webapp interface, [oscqueryhtml](https://github.com/Vidvox/oscqueryhtml].
+Less a software package than a protocol, OSCQuery attempts to automatically construct GUIs for remote control of AV apps.
+Flagship useful application is the automatic webapp interface, oscqueryhtml.
+(This is an example of the reinvention of TCP that I mention when discussing OSC).

 libmapper bundles together UI signals and provides a discovery protocol; libraries in C right now; also there is python, and some puredata/maxMSP implementation.
 There is also some query support, much like OSCQuery.